 Los Angeles DUI Attorney Meital Manzuri Explains How This Effects a DUI Case

-The information regarding alcohol metabolism in the body and its relation to a DUI conviction are brought to you by Los Angeles DUI attorney Metail Manzuri.
-Metail Manzuri received her law degree from University of California, Hastings.
+The information regarding alcohol metabolism in the body and its relation to a DUI conviction is brought to you by Los Angeles DUI attorney Metail Manzuri.
+Metal Manzuri received her law degree from the University of California, Hastings.
 She currently practices criminal defense, medical marijuana defense, and is a renowned Los Angeles DUI lawyer.
 Manzuri law offices are located in Beverly Hills, California.